 Rumored to be what Mary laid upon as she gave birth to Jesus, lady’s bedstraw is also called our lady’s bedstraw.
-While there is no proof that lady’s bedstraw was in the manger with Mary, Joseph and Jesus that night, it is native to Europe, The Middle East and Asia.
+While there is no proof that lady’s bedstraw was in the manger with Mary, Joseph, and Jesus that night, it is native to Europe, the Middle East, and Asia.
 Due to its importance as an herb, lady’s bedstraw was brought to North America by early immigrants and has naturalized throughout the United States.
 In this article, I will cover the herbal uses of lady’s bedstraw, as well as how to grow lady’s bedstraw.

 Lady’s Bedstraw Plant Info

 Lady’s bedstraw plant (Galium verum) is a perennial herb hardy in zones 3-8.
 Lady’s bedstraw is one of over 400 varieties of Galium.
-Perhaps the most popular variety is Galium odoratum, commonly known as sweet woodruff, and the most annoying variety goes by goosegrass, sticky willy or cleavers (Galium aparine).
+Perhaps the most popular variety is Galium odoratum, commonly known as sweet woodruff, and the most annoying variety goes by goosegrass, sticky willy, or cleavers (Galium aparine).

 And like sweet woodruff, the flowers of lady’s bedstraw are highly fragrant because they contain a chemical known as coumarin.
 The scent is described as being a cross between vanilla and freshly cut hay.
-As dried flowers, the scent of lady’s bedstraw flowers lasts a long time.
+Like dried flowers, the scent of lady’s bedstraw flowers lasts a long time.

 Uses of Lady’s Bedstraw

-Long before man-made fibers, mattresses and pillows were stuffed with organic materials.
-Lady’s bedstraw was often used as stuffing for beds.
+Long before man-made fibers, mattresses, and pillows were stuffed with organic materials, lady’s bedstraw was often used as stuffing for beds.
 Because of its association with the Virgin Mary, it was considered good luck to use lady’s bedstraw in the mattresses of expecting mothers.

 Lady’s bedstraw herbs were also used as dyes.
-The yellow flowers were used to make a yellow dye for butter, cheese, hair and textiles; the red roots were also used to make a deep red dye.
+The yellow flowers were used to make a yellow dye for butter, cheese, hair, and textiles; the red roots were also used to make a deep red dye.

 Lady’s bedstraw is sometimes called cheese rennet because it contains a chemical that curdles milk and was used in cheese making.

-Besides mattress stuffing, dye and cheese making, lady’s bedstraw plant was used as a traditional herb to treat burns, wounds, rashes and other skin disorders.
+Besides mattress stuffing, dye, and cheese making, lady’s bedstraw plant was used as a traditional herb to treat burns, wounds, rashes, and other skin disorders.
 It was also used to treat epilepsy and the root is reportedly a flea repellent.

 How to Grow Lady’s Bedstraw Herbs

 Lady’s bedstraw herbs will grow in full sun to part shade.
-They are not picky about soil type and can thrive in loam, sand, clay or chalk.
+They are not picky about soil type and can thrive in loam, sand, clay, or chalk.
 They do prefer soil that is alkaline to neutral, though.